 The field of corporate communications is arguably the largest employment sector for communications professionals.
 This broad area contains the subsectors of investor communications, marketing communications, public relations, and advertising, and overlaps government, news and nonprofit organizations as well.
 In each of these subsectors, the core skills of our graduates – their ability to listen, analyze, strategize, write, explain, convince, or sell – is a prized and valuable resource.
 Our graduates have found professional careers within each.

-A course of concentrated study in Corporate Communications at Dominican builds on a solid liberal arts base that includes aesthetic appreciation and visual communications and design as well humanities classes that include a multicultural and diversity component, history, and philosophy.
+A course of concentrated study in Corporate Communications at Dominican builds on a solid liberal arts base that includes aesthetic appreciation and visual communications and design as well humanities classes that include history, philosophy and a multicultural and diversity component.
 Upper division coursework in key business and management classes provides deep grounding in the language and processes of business enterprises and organizations.

-Selling a service or product, explaining value to shareholders, exciting or touching the heart strings of potential donors, reporting the latest economic news, explaining complicated technical or scientific processes for a business or lay audience, Corp Comm majors learn through knowledge of theory and practical experience that the “right” verbal and visual expressions are mission critical and can make the difference between an enterprise’s success or failure.
+Selling a service or product, explaining value to shareholders, exciting or touching the heart strings of potential donors, reporting the latest economic news, explaining complicated technical or scientific processes for a business or lay audience, Strategic and Corporate Communications students learn through knowledge of theory and practical experience that the “right” verbal and visual expressions are mission critical and can make the difference between an enterprise’s success or failure.

 All Comm Department majors are required to participate in an internship program as a requirement for graduation, and Corp Comm grads have found that these internships can serve as a springboard to continued employment, or that they provide valuable experience or exposure to a business sector.

-Past Comm Department graduates have gone on to work for corporate giants like Pixar or local branding firms like Licenzing.
+Past Communication and Media Studies graduates have gone on to work for corporate giants like Pixar and NBC and local branding firms like Licenzing.
 They find employment in in-house marketing departments of corporations, advertising agencies, public relations firms, government, or nonprofit organizations.